BAMresearch/aRTist-handbook/source/gui-detector.rst

 .. note::

    To access the digital detector open the :ref:`DigRad <DigRadSection>` module (:guilabel:`Modules` → DigRad).
-The default setting for detector type is :class:`1:1`, which means a :class:`1:1` conversion of dose values into grey values.
+The default setting for the detector type is :class:`1:1`, which means a :class:`1:1` conversion of the dose values into grey values.

 .. note::

    For example it is possible to load (in External) saved detector files, which were done with the :ref:`DetectorCalc <DetectorCalcSection>` module (:guilabel:`Modules` → DetectorCalc).

-**Scan mode** takes digitization of film into account.
-The drop-down menu is therefore only active when a film is selected for detector type.
+**Scan mode** takes the digitization of the X-ray film into account.
+The drop-down menu is therefore only active when a film is selected for the detector type.
 Then you can choose between a laser-based (:class:`Kodak LS85`) and a CCD (:class:`CCD 16bit`) based scanner or deactivate (:class:`off`) the option.

 .. _guiparameterPdetectorCharacteristics:
 .. figure:: pictures/gui-parameterP-detector_characteristics.jpg